Author Guidelines

 |---|---|

-| Scope, Newness, International Relevance | 45% |
+| Scope, Originality, and International Relevance | 45% |

-| Plagiarism, Grammar, Readability | 20% |
+| Plagiarism, Grammar, and Readability | 20% |

-| Quality of References | 20% |
+| Quality and Currency of References | 20% |

-| Completeness of Parts | 15% |
+| Completeness of Manuscript Structure | 15% |

 Manuscript Structure